voxxdevv/SignIt/README.md

 - **Various Usage Options**
   Use SignIt by:
-  - Installing the iOS app via configuration profile
+  - Installing the iOS app via configuration profile.
-  - Visiting directly through the web
+  - Visiting directly through the web.
 ---
 The content in this repository may not be copied or used without permission.